Troubleshooting

 Caution

-When using the --force flag, Kubernetes does wait until the Pods and their containers are terminated.
+With the --force flag, Kubernetes does not wait for Pods and their containers to stop.

-Under normal circumstances you should rely on Kubelet to gracefully tear down the Pods.
+Under normal circumstances, rely on Kubelet to tear down the Pods.

 Get remote access using SSH